 Because of the road safety issues with Red Path Brae, Fife Council did not designate this as a Core path despite its central importance for walking in the area.
 CRCT now wishes to remove the road safety issues of this steep, narrow and bendy hill by providing a by-

 Fife Council Transportation are assisting by offering to complete the roadside pavement and path at the top of the hill, which is great.
 Funding will be used for the supply of materials, signage and a seat for disabled and other users.
 There will also be a cost for items of plant (dump truck, roller, insurance for these).
 Excavation work and delivery of materials will be assisted by Alcan Aluminium (UK) Ltd and all manual operations will be through CRCT volunteers.

 The Annual Meeting this May was in the Kinghorn Community Centre and proved to be a good success and enjoyed by all.
 The business format was changed to give more time for more enjoyable activities.

 There were three quizzes, one being identifying places around the area which needed a few clues!
 The food was good and everyone could relax.

 The annual photo competition this year was conducted over the web and by email wherever possible and this led to a big increase in entries and a very high standard.
 The thought was that people should provide extra information about their photographs and make it more interesting.
 It certainly worked.
-After two rounds a winner was chosen, which was a male Great Spotted Woodpecker feeding a beakful of crane flies to its young by Ron Edwards.
+After two rounds a winner was chosen, which was a photograph of Inchkeith over North Overgate by Mike Gilbert.

 © All articles, documents and images on the website are the intellectual property of Craigencalt Rural Community Trust and copyright, and permission is required before use for any purpose.
 Copyright © Ron Edwards 2012.